-Website’s availability is critical part of Business; we can’t stare at monitor for all the time.
+Website’s availability is a critical part of Business; we can’t stare at the monitor for all the time.

-Setting up command center and monitoring team is feasible for large organization to monitor their web applications uptime but not for small-medium business, non-profit organization or personal blogger.
+Setting up a command center and monitoring team is feasible for a large organization to monitor their web applications uptime but not for small-medium business, non-profit organization or personal blogger.

-Another common reason for website down can be hosting provider and that’s why you should always host your website with a reliable hosting provider.
+Another common reason for website down can be hosting provider, and that’s why you should always host your site with a reliable hosting provider.

 I’ve listed the following tools, which will help you get notified in case your web URL goes down.

 Following tools will help to get notified remotely when your website goes down.
-However, if you are looking for in-house solution then you can try PHP Server Monitor open source.
+However, if you are looking for an in-house solution, then you can try PHP Server Monitor open source.

 Uptime Robot also helps you to monitor the port that means you can get notified when service like FTP, SMTP, POP3, IMAP or custom port goes down.

-Site Uptime under free account monitor one site with interval of 30 minutes and alert when site goes down.
+Site Uptime under free account monitor one site with an interval of 30 minutes and alert when a site goes down.
 You can configure alert trigger after 1-5 failure.

-Status Cake allow you to check your website uptime every 5 minutes under FREE account.
-Don’t worry if your website is password protected, you can do checks for that with basic authentication too.
+Status Cake allows you to check your website uptime every 5 minutes under the FREE account.
+Don’t worry if your site is password protected; you can do checks for that with basic authentication too.

-Free Site Status monitors your site from multiple locations and let you know when it’s not accessible.
-It also capture the website performance and present the data in nice graph.
+Free Site Status monitors your site from multiple locations and lets you know when it’s not accessible.
+It also captures the website performance and presents the data in a nice graph.
 It’s recommended for personal website monitoring.

 Monitor.us is now part of MONITIS and trusted by many large organizations like Adobe, eBay, Lenovo, and Siemens.
-In the free account, you can have 5 monitors with an interval of 15 minutes checks from 2 locations.
-You can also get 1 full-page load monitored in 60 minutes checks from 2 locations.
+In the free account, you can have five monitors with an interval of 15 minutes checks from 2 locations.
+You can also get one full-page load monitored in 60 minutes checks from 2 locations.

 Uptimia offers website uptime checks in 5 minutes interval from 5 data centers and notifies you through email under the free account.

 I like their reporting with a beautiful graph.
-It also shows average response time with each technical check like DNS, Connect, Send, Wait, and Receive.
+It also shows average response time with each technical check like DNS, Connects, Send, Wait, and Receive.

-Monitor two website with insping in absolutely FREE to receive instant notifications and in-depth reporting when your website goes down.
-If you are looking for web hook integration or get notified on slack then this is something out of the box with insping.
+Monitor two website with insping in absolutely FREE to receive instant notifications and in-depth reporting when your site goes down.
+If you are looking for webhook integration or get notified on slack, then this is something out of the box with insping.

 Monitor 5 websites, every one-minute in free with uptime doctor.
-You can either choose to get notified through email or receive push alerts on android or iOS device.
+You can either choose to get notified by email or receive push alerts on Android or iOS device.

 Get notified by email or SMS when your site goes down with Monitority.

 This list wouldn’t complete without Pingdom.
-One of the most popular monitoring services and you can monitor one website in FREE.
+One of the most popular monitoring services and you can monitor one website for FREE.
 A beautiful reporting and response time history.

 Binary Canary let you monitor website in 15 minutes frequency and notify when your website is not reachable.
 You can monitor HTTP, HTTPS, FTP, SMTP, POP3, etc.

 Monitor in 5 minutes of interval and historical data saved for a month.
-AppBeat notify you 100 times in a month under FREE account and you can integrate with slack or pager duty.
+AppBeat notifies you 100 times in a month under the FREE account, and you can integrate with slack or pager duty.

 Keep your apps happy with uptime monitoring by HappyApps.
-You can add checks like web, reddis, mongo, elastic search, ping, socket, etc and even if it’s password protected.
+You can add checks like web, Redis, MongoDB, elastic search, ping, socket, etc. and even if it’s password protected.
 Reporting is cool where you can check availability, response time and incident report.